maderix/pytorch-notebooks/README.md

 Tensorflow due to multiple layers of complexity involved.
 As my work involved deploying ML models on embedded devices, there was not much incentive for me to try out other frameworks.

 I always fancied the dynamic nature of Pytorch and it's Pythonic nature but never got around to doing anything substantial with it.
-So to change this, I'm gonna create simple models in Pytorch.
+So to change this, I'm gonna create simple models in it.
 There is some learning curve involved but since I've some experience with Numpy, the syntax seems mostly familiar.

 Hope this repo proves useful to other individuals starting out on their journey in Pytorch. :)